Review of The Coming of the Horseclans

 Though the basic plot and setting are interesting Robert Adams does not focus on any particular theme or character long enough to convince the reader to care.

-Set on the Atlantic coast in the twenty-seventh century A.D., the world struggles with lawlessness, barbarism, and minimal technology since a series of unspecified cataclysmic events destroyed civilization over six hundred years ago.
+Set on the Atlantic coast in the twenty-seventh century A.D., the world struggles with lawlessness, barbarism, perpetual violence, and minimal technology since a series of unspecified cataclysmic events destroyed civilization over six hundred years ago.
 Into this vacuum comes Milo of Morai who unites the warlike horseclan nomads and leads them on a prophesied trek to a new homeland.
 Standing in his way is inhospitable terrain, savages that have settled in his path, and a variety of horrors that haven endured in the face of global catastrophe.

 Echoes of Other Apocalypses

 The setting and broad strokes of the plot are the high-points of the novel.
 The idea of Milo—who is essentially immortal and has telepathy—becoming a messiah figure by manipulating the religion and traditions of a ruthless, nomadic people is reminiscent of Paul Muad’Dib in Dune, another novel set in the far future.
 While there is less focus on the politics, Adams makes sure there is more action then in many of Frank Herbert's Dune books.